AudreyLL88/cw-store/README.md

 ![Profileapp](README_IMG/profileapp_readme.gif)

-* This feature allows the user to create a custom profile on the website and be given registered user priviledges (comments, reviews, checkout details)
+* This feature allows the user to create a custom profile on the website and be given registered user privileges (comments, reviews, checkout details)
 1. Registration
 * The user can register to the website through the Register form page.
-Every account requests an email address , a username and a password.
+Every account requests an email address, a username and a password.
 * The email and password need to be confirmed twice to avoid typos.
 * A verification email is sent to the user's email to avoid errors.
 That email contains a security link that opens a "confirmed email" page on the website.
 The user is added to the database and is allowed to complete their profile on their new profile page.